Abdul-Letif/Portfolio/Ghana Adventure Tour Analysis/README.md

 - **Peak Season (Oct–Jan)** accounts for 55% of bookings.
 - **Repeat customers** spend 37% more on average than new customers.
-Some months, like February and December, underperform despite being travel seasons.
+- Some months, like February and Decembe,r underperform despite being travel seasons.
 - Certain tour packages likely underperform due to misalignment with seasonal demand.

 ## 📈 Data Visualizations